dimagi/cushions/README.txt

 INSTALLATION

-Download or clone the repostitory from git.
+Download or clone the repository from git.

 If needed, install setuptools and pip.n